rv3r/Scarpet-scripts/README.md

-        l('block','armor_stand')                      //probably unnecessary, but you could store the block name l('armor',l('golden_helmet', 'golden_boots')) //or you might want to store a list of things in one tag l('foo','bar')                                //or you might create some app-specific tag with your own key and value )
+        l('block','armor_stand')                      //probably unnecessary, but you could store the block name l('armor',l('golden_helmet', 'golden_boots')) //or you might want to store a list of things in one tag l('foo','bar')                                //or you might create some app-specific tag with your own key and value
+                                                      //you can store whatever you want in this map )
     )
   ),